 I’m breaking down how to layer a room in 10 easy steps with details about background furnishings, wall decor, accessories, and more.

 Finding your decorating style, and applying it to the rooms in your home can be a daunting task.
 If you are working with a budget, which most people are, it can be downright frustrating.
-What made the process easier for me was to think of it as “layering.”
+What made the process so much easier for me was to think of it as “layering.”
 I’ll show you how to layer a room in 10 easy steps…but keep in mind that it all doesn’t have to be done at once.
-Take it one or two steps at a time…take a break, and live with it for a while.
-Then move on to the next step.
+Take it one or two layers at a time…take a break, and live with it for a while.
+Then move on to the next layer.
 By the time you are finished, you will have a room that perfectly reflects your personal style, and is decorated with things you love.

 How to Layer a Room